ianmrandles/dailybreadprivacypolicy/README.md

 - **You can use Daily Bread without an account.** Reading plans, highlights, notes, and your daily streak work without us knowing who you are.
 - **If you create an account** (with Apple Sign-In, Google, or email), we collect basic profile information so your data can sync across your devices.
-- **The AI Study feature** sends your questions to Anthropic, the maker of Claude.
-We don't use your conversations to train AI models, and neither does Anthropic when accessed through our application.
+- **The AI Study feature** sends your questions to one or more trusted third-party AI providers (currently Anthropic and OpenAI).
+We don't use your conversations to train AI models, and these providers don't use API data submitted by our application to train theirs.
 - **We don't sell your data** to advertisers or anyone else.
 - **You can delete your account and your data** at any time from within the App.